8 Ways To Live Better With CLL | MyLeukemiaTeam

 1. Stay Physically Active

 A brisk walk or bike ride can provide moderate aerobic exercise (activity in which you feel a little out of breath).
 Strength and resistance training are also important to improve muscle strength and endurance.
-The American Cancer Society recommends 150 to 300 minutes of moderate exercise each week, but you can slowly work your way up to 30 minutes or more of exercise each day.
+The American Cancer Society recommends 150 to 300 minutes of moderate exercise each week, but you can slowly work your way up to 30 minutes or more each day.
 Remember, any exercise is better than no exercise at all.

 2. Eat a Balanced Diet

 Eating a well-balanced diet can support your overall health.
-A nutritious diet and healthy weight can also improve your strength during cancer treatment and help you better tolerate treatment side effects.
-Research shows a nutritious diet can help improve immune function and support healthy gut bacteria, which is associated with an effective immune system.
+A nutritious diet and healthy weight can also improve your strength during cancer treatment and help you better tolerate side effects.
+Research shows that a nutritious diet can help improve immune function and support healthy gut bacteria, which is associated with an effective immune system.

 Along with a nutritious diet, consider adopting these beneficial habits:

-• Drink plenty of water, and stay hydrated.
+• Drink plenty of water to stay hydrated.

 3. Get Enough Sleep and Rest

-Poor sleep quality is common for people with CLL.
+Some members of MyLeukemiaTeam have asked, “Does CLL make you tired?”
+In fact, poor sleep quality is common for people with CLL.
 People with cancer can experience sleep disturbance or insomnia due to a number of factors, such as anxiety, pain, night sweats, or the side effects of radiation, chemotherapy, or medications.
 Losing sleep can impair your health and quality of life.

 • Sleep at similar times each day.

-• Avoid watching TV and looking at your phone or other screens at bedtime because light from screens can disturb sleep.
+• Avoid watching TV and looking at your phone or other screens at bedtime, because light from screens can disturb sleep.

-If you’re tired in the daytime, make time to rest.
+If you’re experiencing daytime tiredness, make time to rest.
 Don’t feel guilty about napping when you need it.
 Quality sleep can improve your physical and mental health, support your immune system, and reduce stress.

 4. Stay Positive and Manage Stress